Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fig Tree Pocket has 25 operational public transport stops, all of which are bus stops.
-These stops are served by nine different routes that collectively facilitate 824 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents typically located 260 meters from the nearest stop.
+Fig Tree Pocket has 25 active public transport stops, all of which are bus stops.
+These stops are served by nine different routes that together facilitate 824 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents typically living within 260 meters of the nearest stop.
 As a predominantly residential area, most commuters travel outward.
-Cars remain the primary mode of transport at 86%, followed by trains at 6% and cycling at 3%.
-On average, there are 1.9 vehicles per dwelling, which is higher than the regional average.
+Cars remain the primary mode of transport for 86% of residents, while trains are used by 6%, and cycling by 3%.
+On average, there are 1.9 vehicles per dwelling in Fig Tree Pocket, which is higher than the regional average.

-According to the 2021 Census, 36.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 117 trips per day, equating to approximately 32 weekly trips per stop.
+According to the 2021 Census, a significant proportion of residents, at 36.9%, work from home, possibly due to COVID-19 conditions.
+The service frequency across all routes averages 117 trips per day, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport